 All histology samples taken over the 10 years preceding diagnosis must be reviewed, with the exception of the diagnostic sample and any samples taken after the diagnostic sample.
-Reviews must be performed by a histopathologist who routinely reports cervical histology on behalf of the NHS.
-The reviewer must not have reported the specimen originally and need not have access to the original report.
-If the above criteria are met, then the review prepared for the cancer multidisciplinary team meeting as part of the NHS CSP audit of invasive cervical cancers may be used.
+Reviews must be performed by a histopathologist who routinely reports cervical histology on behalf of the NHSCSP.
+The reviewer must not have reported the specimen originally and does not need to have access to the original report.
+If the above criteria are met, then the review prepared for the cancer multidisciplinary team meeting may be used.